Rochester, Minnesota: Media

 The city newspaper is the Post-Bulletin, an afternoon paper which publishes Monday through Saturday.
 The Post-Bulletin company also publishes Rochester Magazine, a monthly features periodical.

 There are four television stations based in Rochester: KTTC channel 10.1 (NBC), KTTC-(CW) channel 10.2, and KXLT-TV channel 47 (Fox) are a virtual duopoly.
 The stations share studios as part of a special agreement between Gray Television and SagamoreHill Broadcasting.
 ABC affiliate KAAL (channel 6) and CBS affiliate KIMT (channel 3) are also based in Rochester.
 Channel 15 KSMQ (PBS) in Austin and channel 24 KYIN (PBS) in Mason City are among the stations that serve the market.
-KAAL is licensed to Austin and KIMT is licensed to Mason City, but have a studios in Rochester.
-KIMT opened a studio in Rochester in late 2017, which now serves as the main setting for their newscasts.
+KAAL is licensed to Austin and KIMT is licensed to Mason City, but both maintain studios in Rochester.
+KIMT opened its studio in Rochester in late 2017, and it now serves as the main setting for their newscasts.

 The Rochester area is provided cable service by Charter Communications, which holds a monopoly in the area.
 Indiana-based Metronet is currently in the process of developing the fiber-optic network to provide cable service to Rochester.